How Much Does Fire and Smoke Remediation Cost in 2025?

 Ozone Smoke Removal

 An alternative to thermal fogging is ozone treatment, which allows you to remove and clean the smell even as your fabrics are still drying.
-Materials can cost around $500 or more, but depending on the extent of the damage, you may only have to pay around $200 to $400 for a full treatment.
+Depending on the extent of the damage, you may only have to pay around $400 to $800 for a full treatment.

 Ozone removal requires either purchasing the right equipment or chemicals or hiring a cleaner who can go through the process for you.
 This involves breaking up the smoke molecules, which in turn eliminates the odors.
 Like thermal fogging, it consists of a machine best used by professionals.